kobusjoubert/kobusjoubert.github.io/_posts/2022-08-09-instance-variables-and-before-action.md

 <p><hr></p>

-Use a `before_action` to set instance variables used in more than one action.
+You can use a `before_action` to set instance variables used in more than one action.

 <!--more-->